JPMartha/CherryBlossom/README.md

 > _**⚠️ PLEASE NOTE!**_
 >
 > _**OVERRIDE the `swift-build` and the `swift-test` in the `SWIFTPM_EXECUTIVE_DIRECTORY` which you set in the `Makefile`.**_

+If you want to revert, run `$ make swift-install` again. 💁

 <br />